Senne-DG/Monitoring_System/readme.md

    - Uses a **Kalman filter** to smooth data and detect anomalies.

 3. **Logger** (Process)
+   - Makes use of Boost MessageQueue to publish logs
    - Logs sensor readings and anomalies.
    - Alerts when abnormal values are detected.